MICLab-Unicamp/medseg/README.md

     sudo apt install itksnap

-If you prefer, you can run the install.sh script, with sudo privileges (needed for installing itksnap).
+Alternatively, you can run the install.sh script.

     sh install.sh

-In the near future, we will make available a standalone executable for ease of use.
+In the near future, we will make a standalone pre-compiled executable release available, for ease of use.

 ## Running